Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Mullvad uses Numbered Accounts

-Mullvad’s No-Logging Policy is perhaps the single strongest we have ever seen and it makes so much sense.
+Mullvad’s No-Logging policy is perhaps the single strongest we have ever seen and it makes so much sense.

 Their lack of login information gives them the ability to offer you unprecedented anonymity!
 Just fantastic!